LukeZGD/Legacy-iOS-Kit/README.md

 - [**Debian**](https://www.debian.org/) 11 Bullseye, Testing and Unstable
 - [**openSUSE**](https://www.opensuse.org/) Tumbleweed and Leap 15.3
 - **macOS** 10.13 and newer
+- Windows 10 (8.1 and lower may also work but this is untested)

 ## Other notes:
 - **If something in the process does not work for you:** try unplugging/replugging the device, switching between different USB ports/cables, also try USB 2.0 ports